-Where access is sought on an informal basis the time frame for providing access will depend on the amount of information sought both in number of documents requested and the size of individual reports which will require review.
-The Committee's Executive Officer will discuss the timeframe to process the request with the applicant.
+For informal requests, the time will depend on the number and length of documents requested.
+The committee's executive officer will discuss the estimated time to process the request with the applicant.

-How to lodge a formal application for access to documents under the GIPA Act?
+How do I lodge a formal application for access to documents under the GIPA Act?

-1. Contact the Committee's Executive Officer on 02 9585 6940 to determine if the Committee holds the information you are seeking
+First, contact the NSW Scientific Committee Executive Officer on (02) 9585 6940 to determine whether the committee holds the information you are seeking

-2. Complete the GIPA application form (GIPAAccessformJune2010.pdf, 54KB).
+Complete the GIPA application form (PDF 38KB).
 Valid applications must be writing and comply with the following requirements:

-Enclose the $30 application fee by cheque or money order made out to the Department of Environment, Climate Change and Water.
-Please do not send cash unless you are hand delivering the application.
+enclose the $30 application fee by cheque or money order made out to the Office of Environment and Heritage, please do not send cash

-Give as much information as possible to identify information (The Committee's Executive Officer can help you with this if necessary.)
+provide as much information as possible to identify information (the committee's executive officer can help you with this if necessary).

 How is a formal application processed and how long does it take?

-The Scientific Committee must generally disclose information in response to a valid formal access application for information that is held by the Committee and not otherwise available you.
-The Scientific Committee can refuse a request for information if there is an overriding public interest against disclosure or if searching for the requested information would require unreasonable and substantial diversion of the Committee's resources.
+The NSW Scientific Committee must generally disclose information in response to a valid formal access but can refuse a request for information if there is an overriding public interest against disclosure or if searching for the requested information would require unreasonable and substantial diversion of the committee's resources.

-In making its decision the Committee can take into account any evidence or information that you provide concerning the personal factors of the application that you consider are relevant to the determination of whether there is an overriding public interest against disclosure of the information.
+The committee can take into account any evidence or information that you provide when determining if there is an overriding public interest against disclosure of the information.

-If the Committee is not able to meet these timeframes we may seek your agreement to extending the period.
-An example of where this may be necessary is where access is sought to a large volume of information.
+If the committee is not able to meet these timeframes we may seek your agreement to extending the period.

 How much does it cost to access information with a formal application?